mz3r0/small-bang/README.md

   - Random Game - Text animations
   - Scan - A silly program I made for fun when I was a kid in 2014
 - Python Projects
+  - TXTBuilder - A text parser for generating various text files based on templates